|3||Newcastle upon Tyne, England|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Bradford air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Bradford is currently 4.4 times the WHO annual air quality guideline value

 Good 35 US AQI

 Bradford is a city in England part of the metropolitan area of west Yorkshire.
 Like many cities in England, it has a long history of polluted air largely thanks to the industrial revolution which took place from the mid 1700’s through to the 1800’s.
 Although the levels of pollution will have diminished significantly from what they once were, when factories running on fossil fuels were going full force, it still stands to reason that Bradford is prone to some unusually bad qualities of air.
 The United Kingdom usually sees a large amount of its cities falling into the World Health Organizations target PM2.5 rating of 0 to 10 μg/m³.

 PM2.5 refers to fine particulate matter that is 2.5 micrometers (or less) in diameter, and as such is one of the main elements of air pollution that is used to calculate the overall quality of air and pollution levels.
 Looking back at 2019, it can be observed that 77 cities in the U.K came in within the WHO’s target rating for their yearly averages, making England’s air quality fairly respectable.